Skip to the content

 Free games and children’s activities in French

-Many websites, as well as platforms like Pinterest, offer these.
+You’ll find these on many websites, as platforms like Pinterest.
 Even if activities aren’t particularly language-driven, their descriptions and instructions will be in French.
 And believe it or not, following step-by-step instructions on how to do something extremely specific is an amazing way to discover French vocabulary you may never have come across before!

 Free French cinema-related content and resources from the Forum des Images

-Cinephiles can enjoy interviews, masterclasses, conferences, and more via the Forum des Images’ website.
+Cinephiles can enjoy interviews, masterclasses, conferences, and more via the Forum des Images’ official Dailymotion page.

 Free online French audio stories for kids and families (and everyone else)

 Just because something is ostensibly intended for kids doesn’t mean adults can’t get in on the fun, too!
 This is especially true when it comes to language learning.
-France Culture’s website is currently featuring a selection of free French audio stories for youngsters and families – but whoever you are, why not give them a listen and train your ear (and have fun, too)?
+France Culture’s website features a selection of free French audio stories for youngsters and families – but whoever you are, why not give them a listen and train your ear (and have fun, too)?

 Immerse yourself in the world of a famous French château

-If you love history, gardens, and castles, the famous Château de Chambord’s website is featuring activities like imaginary French Renaissance landscaping, coloring, and mazes.
+If you love history, gardens, and castles, the famous Château de Chambord’s website has free activities like imaginary French Renaissance landscaping, coloring, and mazes.
 The instructions and information can all be toggled to French at the top of the screen.

 Speaking a foreign language is a priceless skill.
-But that doesn’t mean that learning it should be hors de prix.
+But that doesn’t mean that learning it should be hors de prix (ridiculously expensive).

 Now you know how to access countless hours of French learning and practice for free!